aaronfreed42/aaronfreed42.github.io/index.md

 -[Jupyter NoteBook (ipynb)](GitHub.ipynb) I will eventually tinker around with.

 -[MatPlotLib Fundamentals (html)](BasicGraphAssignment.html) created by Dr. James Bradley of William & Mary.

+-[GitHub Repository](https://github.com/aaronfreed42/msba/tree/main) for future collaborations in my MSBA.
+Or not?
+We'll see!